remi0s/aosp-dictionary-tools/README.md

 CREDITS:

 https://github.com/hermitdave/FrequencyWords for opensubtitles archive project!
+You can use the txt files provided here in content/2016  instead of downloading huge dump files for each languages.

 Used http://opus.nlpl.eu/OpenSubtitles2018.php in order to create the wordlists.